gnosis118/currency/src/content/blog/ai-forex-trading-for-beginners-complete-2025-guide-to-automated-trading.md

 Are you curious about making money while you sleep?
 AI forex trading might be the answer you're looking for.
 This complete guide will teach you everything you need to know about automated forex trading in 2025.

+Before diving into AI trading, make sure you understand the fundamentals with our [Ultimate Currency Conversion Guide](/blog/ultimate-currency-conversion-guide-2025) and learn about [historical currency patterns](/blog/2025-01-21-historical-currency-charts-why-they-matter-for-traders-travelers) that AI systems analyze.

 ## What is AI Forex Trading?

 AI forex trading uses computer programs to buy and sell currencies automatically.
 These smart programs can work 24 hours a day, 7 days a week.
 They never get tired, scared, or greedy like humans do.